Reading Time: 14 minutes

 LGBTQ+ Resources for Addiction and Mental Health

-Substance abuse and addiction rates in the LGBTQ+ community are higher than in any other sector of society.
-Societal stigma, discrimination, mental and physical abuse, and and co-occurring mental health disorders are just a few of the unique substance abuse triggers among this population.
+Substance abuse and addiction rates in the LGBTQ+ community tend to be higher than other demographics.
+Societal stigma, discrimination, mental and physical abuse, and co-occurring mental health disorders are few of the unique substance abuse triggers among this population.
 The good news, however, is that LGBTQ+ resources for addiction and mental health are readily available to help members of this community conquer substance abuse.

 Find LGBTQ+Friendly Rehab Centers By State